dy0gu/dotfiles/README.md

 ## Installation 🛠️

-This section assumes you already have a NixOS itself installed.
+This section assumes you already have a NixOS itself installed and understand basic Linux commands.

-These instructions target the minimal configuration provided by the official NixOS installer as a base, but they should work with any existing setup since it will be overwritten.
+The instructions target the minimal configuration provided by the official NixOS installer as a base, but they should work with any existing setup, since it will be overwritten.

 Some steps may be skipped when installing on more advanced existing configurations, as noted throughout.